 Use social media and surveys to gather direct customer feedback and complement your digital monitoring.

-In essence, examining the data in this way increases the resolution of your holistic view of the journey, making your finding more accurate.
+In essence, examining the data in this way increases the resolution of your holistic view of the journey, making your findings more accurate.

 Micro Conversions